practicalli/neovim/docs/neovim-basics/file-buffer-window-tab.md

     - Warning triangle - lsp diagnostics issues

+???
+EXAMPLE "Configure hidden files"
+    Configure Neotree to display hidden files and directories by default.
+They are shown with a different visual style (subtle color) compared to the other files and directories.

+    `H` with the cursor in neotree window will still toggle the display of hidden files and directories.

+    Optionally, specify files or directories to never show.
+    ```lua title="lua/plugins/neo-tree.lua"
+    ---@type LazySpec
+    return {
+      "nvim-neo-tree/neo-tree.nvim",
+      config = function()
+        require("neo-tree").setup {
+          filesystem = {
+            filtered_items = {
+              visible = true, -- show hidden files in alternate style
+              hide_dotfiles = true,
+              hide_gitignored = true,
+              hide_hidden = true, -- only works on Windows for hidden files/directories
+              hide_by_name = {
+                --"node_modules"
+              },
+              hide_by_pattern = { -- uses glob style patterns
+                --"*.meta",
+                --"*/src/*/tsconfig.json",
+              },
+              always_show = { -- remains visible even if other settings would normally hide it
+                --".gitignored",
+              },
+              never_show = { -- remains hidden even if visible is toggled to true, this overrides always_show
+                --".DS_Store",
+                --"thumbs.db"
+              },
+              never_show_by_pattern = { -- uses glob style patterns
+                --".null-ls_*",
+              },
+            },
+          },
+        }
+      end,
+    }
+    ```

 ### Telescope

 Telescope provides a selector which will narrow the list of matches as a pattern is typed, providing a fast way to find an item in a list.